-Complete DDR4 test coverage as described by JESD79-4B
+Complete DDR4 and LPDDR4 test coverage as described by JESD79-4B and JESD209-4B

 Support for all standard and custom speed grades

-Separate bursts using DQ-DQS phase or DDR4 command bus
+Separate bursts using DQ-DQS phase or DDR4/LPDDR4 command bus decode

 Statistically relevant results achieve measurement confidence